laylagerami/MAVEN/troubleshoot.md

 ### Targets

+#### What is the PIDGINv4 directory?
+You need to install PIDGINv4 to be able to use the target prediction functionality.
+Please see [installation](https://laylagerami.github.io/MAVEN/installation.html) instruction for more details on how to install PIDGINv4.
+Then, you simply need to select the main directory when prompted.

 #### Why do I get no target predictions? (blank cells)
 PIDGIN will output NaN for predictions which are outside of the defined applicability domain (AD) threshold for a particular model - which is displayed as blank cells in the results table.
 Try to reduce this number to a less stringent threshold.
 Alternatively, turn off the AD filter (input 0 as the option).

+#### Do I have to define targets?
+No. Your network will begin with a proxy "Perturbation" node, connecting to the input TFs _via_ the optimised network.

 ### Analysis